spingames/style-javascript/README.md

 ## Naming Conventions

-  - Avoid single letter names.
+  - Avoid single letter names, except with iterators.
 Be descriptive with your naming.

     ```javascript
     // bad